On the section conjecture over fields of finite type: Introduction

-\begin{theorem*}[Sa\"idi] Assume that the section conjecture holds over number fields, and that $T\Sha(A,C)=0$ for every $A,C,k$ as above with $k$ finitely generated over $\Q$.
-Then the section conjecture holds over fields finitely generated over $\Q$. \end{theorem*}
+\begin{theorem*}[{\cite[Corollary B]{sai16}}] Assume that the section conjecture holds for all projective, hyperbolic curves over all number fields, and that $T\Sha(C,A)=0$ for every $C,A,k$ as above with $k$ finitely generated over $\Q$.
+Then the section conjecture holds for all projective, hyperbolic curves over all fields finitely generated over $\Q$. \end{theorem*}

-\begin{theorem*}[Sa\"idi] Assume that the section conjecture holds over all number fields.
+\begin{theorem*}[{\cite[Theorem C]{sai16}}] Assume that the section conjecture holds for all projective, hyperbolic curves over all number fields.
 Let $K$ be a finitely generated extension of $\Q$ with algebraic closure $\bar{K}$, and $\bar{\Q}$ the algebraic closure of $\Q$ in $\bar{K}$.
-Then the section conjecture holds for every projective, smooth, geometrically connected hyperbolic curve $X$ over $K$ such that $X_{\bar{K}}$ descends to $\bar{\Q}$. \end{theorem*}
+Then the section conjecture holds for every projective, hyperbolic curve $X$ over $K$ such that $X_{\bar{K}}$ descends to $\bar{\Q}$. \end{theorem*}

-Sa\"idi's work is centered on the study of Tate-Shafarevich group of the relative Jacobian of a relative curve.
-We take a more direct approach, ignoring the relative Jacobian and its Tate-Shafarevich group.
+Sa\"idi's work \cite{sai16} is centered on the study of Tate-Shafarevich group of the relative Jacobian of a relative curve.
+We study directly the family of curves without passing through the relative Jacobian.
 We obtain a different conditional result and strengthen the unconditional result.
-In particular, our unconditional result is strong enough to give a complete answer in the case of hyperelliptic curves.
+In particular, our unconditional result is strong enough to give a complete answer in the case of hyperelliptic curves and affine curves of genus $\le 2$.